Dashboard Local Indicators FAQsFrequently Asked Questions and Answers for the California School Dashboard Local Indicators.

 Do local indicators apply to schools?

-No. Local indicators apply only to local educational agencies.
-If a local educational agency is made up of only one school (e.g., charter schools and single school districts), the local indicators will appear on the local educational agency/school report.
-If a local educational agency has more than one school, the local indicators will appear on the local educational agency reports but not the school reports.
+No. Local indicators apply only to LEAs.
+If an LEA is made up of only one school (e.g., charter schools and single school districts), the local indicators will appear on the LEA/school report.
+If an LEA has more than one school, the local indicators will appear on the LEA's reports but not the school reports.

-Is there a deadline for local educational agencies to report the local data and receive a Met rating for the local indicators?
+Is there a deadline for local educational agencies to submit results regarding its local indicators?

 Beginning with the Fall 2017 Dashboard release, LEAs were required to annually complete the self-reflection tools for the local indicators.
 For the 2022 Dashboard release, an LEA must complete the local indicators and submit its results by 5 p.m. on September 30, 2022.